 It came down to the final minutes before midnight last night for SB 722, the bill that would make law California’s 33% renewable energy goal by 2020.
 But as the bill’s author State Senator Joe Simitian says, “The clock just ran out.
 It’s as simple and painful as that.”
 Continue reading

 Author Archives: Lauren Sommer

 Lauren is a radio reporter covering environment, water, and energy for KQED Science.
-As part of her day job, she has scaled Sierra Nevada peaks, hunted for newts in the rain, and desperately tried to get her sea legs - all in pursuit of good radio.
-Originally from the Bay Area, Lauren attended Cornell University and has a background in environmental policy.
-Before joining KQED, she cruised bunny slopes as a ski instructor in Tahoe, California and ate croissants in France as a travel writer for Frommer's.
+As part of her day job, she has scaled Sierra Nevada peaks, run from charging elephant seals, and desperately tried to get her sea legs - all in pursuit of good radio.
 Her work has appeared on Marketplace, Living on Earth, and NPR's Morning Edition and All Things Considered.
 You can find her on Twitter at @lesommer.